About Sky fibre broadband deals

 Choose the right deal

 There are several deals available.
 Make sure you know exactly what you want before you choose, and click the deal’s name to see if you’re getting the right content.
-Once you’ve chosen a deal, click on the blue ‘see deal’ button to the right of the deal to be taken to Sky’s website.
+Once you’ve chosen a deal, click on the ‘see deal’ button to the right of the deal to be taken to Sky’s website.
 This allows you to customise and complete your order.

 Sky will often taken care of cancellation for you

-Once you’ve signed up to Sky Fibre, you don’t need to contact your old provider to cancel.
+Once you’ve signed up to Sky fibre broadband, you don’t need to contact your old provider to cancel.
 Sky will do this on your behalf, and will send you a letter once it’s done to tell you what has and hasn’t changed.
 If you’re moving from Virgin Media to Sky, things are a little different.
 In this case you do need to contact Virgin to cancel.
 All this takes is a quick phone call and you’re done.

 Watch out for termination fees

 If you’re within contract with your previous service you’ll have to pay termination fees in order to cancel.
 If you’re into your contract by only a couple of months you may end up paying hundreds of pounds to leave.
 If this is the case, it might be better to wait until your contract has expired.